+(NOTE: Sadly, the entire line of Genesis products is no longer being manufactured.
+I’ve left this info in place for archival reference.)
 Long-time polymer clayers love these unique paints that go on like oil paints but never dry until they’re cured with a heat gun or baked in an oven.
 Genesis paints are very expensive and typically only available from mail-order sources.
 They’re often used to paint faces onto vinyl dolls.
 A fantastic benefit of these great paints is that they’re never sticky on polymer clay.
 Why?
 Because they ARE polymer.
 Yes, they’re made of the same heat-set vinyl plastisol that polymer clay is made from.
 These paints are an investment, but they’re worth it for the serious polymer artist.

 Watercolors are pure pigment plus a water-soluble binder (usually gum arabic).
 They’re unique because they don’t come packaged with a carrier or medium.
 You add the carrier (water) yourself.
 The water/pigment solution is applied to paper and it becomes permanent once the water dries.
 Watercolors are hard to use with polymer clay because they rely on the water spreading evenly on the surface and embedding into the fibers of the paper.
 Water just beads up on polymer clay.

 Watercolors can be used on polymer clay (both raw and baked) for specific techniques, but other products and processes are necessary for it to work.
 Debbie Crothers uses watercolor inks in her Silkwater Splash tutorial.
 And Phyllis Cahill loves the delicate appearance that she can achieve when she paints onto prepared polymer clay with watercolors.